-SFMTA continued to maintain the Trend Log and logs of Change Order Requests (COR), Proposed Contract Changes (PCC), Notices of Potential Claims (NOPC) and Certified Claims for

-Contract 1300 using CM13.
+SFMTA continued to maintain the Trend Log and logs of Change Order Requests (COR), Proposed Contract Changes (PCC), Notices of Potential Claims (NOPC) and Certified Claims for Contract 1300 using CM13.
 The Trend Log includes all potential changes in contract value, including items that, in the opinion of the CSP staff, are not merited and new items for which merit has not been determined.
 The contract change management log includes CORs that have been determined to have merit as well as agency-initiated PCCs that are progressing through negotiations toward a contract modification (CMod).
-The NOPC log and the Claim Log include CORs rejected by SFMTA for which the contractor expects to submit or has submitted a claim.

-The PMOC, recommends that the trend log tracking should include the amount of time that has passed from the initial identification of the trend.
+The NOPC log and the Claim log include CORs rejected by SFMTA for which the contractor expects to or has submitted a claim.
+In the opinion of the PMOC, the trend log tracking should include the amount of time that has passed from the initial identification of the trend.
+An action item has been identified for SFMTA's response.

-The most recent versions of the Trend Log and Trend Summary documents are dated December 6, 2017.
+The most recent versions of the Trend Log and Trend Summary documents are dated October 18, 2017.
 The Trend Summary indicates that 75 contract modifications had been executed for the 1300 Contract.
-The total value of executed CMods was \$8,121,714 (no change from November).
-The NOPC log, also dated December 6, 2017, indicates that there are now 80 potential claims (unchanged from November).
-The Claim log shows that 57 of these potential claims have been certified and submitted by the contractor and two have been resolved and will be addressed through contract modifications.
-The submitted claims total \$24.40 million in extra costs, which is unchanged from November.
+The total value of executed CMods was \$8,121,714.
+The NOPC log dated October 16, 2017 indicates that there are now 74 potential claims.
+The Claim log shows that 56 of these potential claims have been certified and submitted by the contractor and two have been resolved and will be addressed through contract modifications.
+The submitted claims total \$25.35 million in extra costs.

-Note that Tables 2 and 3 reflect the project status as of the end of October 2017 as reported in SFMTA's latest MPR, and show substantially different values for potential contract changes because of the differing time period and because pending contract changes in Tables 2 and 3 include only SFMTA-initiated PCCs and contractor CORs that have been determined to have merit.
-Claims and denied CORs are not included in the cost forecast in Tables 2 and 3.
+Note that tables 2 and 3 reflect the project status as of the end of August 2017 and show substantially different values for potential contract changes because pending contract changes in tables 2 and 3 include only SFMTA-initiated PCCs and contractor CORs that have been determined to have merit.
+Claims and denied CORs are not included in the cost forecast in tables 2 and 3.

-Project Cost (as of September 30, 2017)
+Project Cost (as of August 31, 2017)